DavidSantia/infra-lite/README.md

 # infra-lite
-Sends CPU and Memory metrics to NR metric api
+Sends CPU, Memory, Network and Storage metrics to NR metric api

 ## Overview
 To use this utility, configure the following environment variables: